muxa/node-red-contrib-unifi-events/README.md

-node-red-condrib-unifi-events is a Node-RED module that allows to receive events from [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
+node-red-contrib-unifi-events is a Node-RED module that allows to receive events from [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
 Based on npm package ubnt-unifi

 ## License
 MIT License